seek-oss/treat/docs/how-it-works.md

 }
 ```

-Once we've generated styles for each theme, the [runtime API](runtime-api) can be used to resolve the correct class for the desired theme.
+Now that we've generated styles for each theme, the [runtime API](runtime-api) can be used to resolve the correct class for the desired theme.

 Theming in this way allows full static extraction of themed styles.
 However, it comes with an important trade-off.

 In order to ensure consistent specificity across different themes, themed styles are generated with higher precedence than non-themed styles.
 As a result, you need to be careful when mixing themed and non-themed styles in a single treat file.